Continuous glucose monitors

 Print this page

-A continuous glucose monitor (CGM) is a small device people with diabetes can wear to measure their glucose levels every few minutes throughout the day and night.
-CGMs can be programmed to sound alarms and send alerts if your glucose levels are outside your set target range, eg, if they're getting too high or too low.
-They can also show trends and patterns in your glucose levels for better diabetes control.
+A continuous glucose monitor (CGM) is a small device people with diabetes can wear that measures their glucose levels every few minutes throughout the day and night.
+The readings are sent to a receiver which can be programmed to sound alarms and send alerts if your glucose levels are outside your set target range, eg, if they're getting too high or too low.
+The information can also be converted to reports which show trends and patterns in your glucose levels to help you get better diabetes control.
 Read more about how a CGM works.

 What are the benefits of CGMs?

 The aim of diabetes management is to keep your glucose levels in a healthy range.
-To do this well you need to monitor your blood glucose levels regularly.
+To do this well you need to monitor your glucose levels regularly.
 Most people use finger-prick tests with a blood glucose monitor.
-This gives you a one-off picture which is like looking at 1 photo or reading 1 page of a book.
-Because CGMs give you a continuous picture of your blood glucose levels at all times, people who use a CGM have better blood glucose control compared to using finger-prick testing alone.
+This gives you a snapshot of your glucose levels at the time of the test.
+Because CGMs continuously track your glucose levels, including telling you whether the level is rising or falling, people who use a CGM often have better blood glucose management compared to using finger-prick testing alone.

-• You can see trends and patterns in your glucose levels for better diabetes control: The information collected from the CGM is usually shown as a graph.
+• You can see trends and patterns in your glucose levels for better diabetes management: The information collected from the CGM will show you what your glucose level is right now and will put all your readings together into a graph.
 This lets you see how much time each day your blood glucose level stays within range, and records times when it goes too high or too low.
-This shows a full picture of how your blood glucose levels change over time and how what you eat and drink, physical activity, stress, and being sick change your results.
+This shows a full picture of how your glucose levels change over time and how food and drink, physical activity, stress, and being sick change your results.

-Note: You don't have to have a CGM.
+Note: You don't have to use a CGM.
 There are no changes to the funding of other blood testing and insulin products.
 These will continue to be funded.

-• The sensor is inserted just under your skin.
-The sensor is disposable and needs to be changed every few days.
-Some CGMs come with an applicator to make it easier to insert the sensor.
+• The sensor – a small device which sits on your skin.
+This contains a fine probe, which measures glucose levels in the tissue just under your skin, and a transmitter, which sends the glucose readings to a receiver.
+The sensor is disposable and needs to be changed every 10 to 14 days (depending on the brand).
+Some CGMs come with an applicator to make it easier to attach the sensor.

 The CGM measures the glucose in the fluid surrounding your cells (interstitial fluid) every few minutes, 24 hours a day.
-The monitoring can easily show patterns and trends in your glucose levels.
+This can easily show patterns and trends in your glucose levels.

-You can set alarms on the CGM for high and low glucose levels.
+You can set alarms for high and low glucose levels.
 However, if your symptoms don't match the CGM readings it's important to double check your glucose levels by using finger-prick tests.

-From 1 October 2024 in Aotearoa New Zealand, Pharmac, will start funding CGMs, insulin pumps and insulin pump equipment (consumables) free of charge for people with:
+From 1 October 2024 in Aotearoa New Zealand, Pharmac, will start funding CGMs, insulin pumps and insulin pump equipment (consumables) for people with:

 • type 1 diabetes